lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 </pre>
 According to <a href="http://unix.stackexchange.com/questions/109653/java-could-not-reserve-enough-space-for-object-heap-even-though-there-is-enoug">this page</a>, sometimes the system tries to allocate more than I need and a solution for this problem is to limit the chunk of memory java tries to allocate at run time with a minimum Xms or while running with maximum Xmx.

+<h2>Working with C++ packages</h2>
+Type "make" to compile the code assuming it exists in the current directory

 <h2>References</h2>
 <ul>
 <li><a href="https://rc.fas.harvard.edu/resources/documentation/software-on-odyssey/modules/">Modules HowTo</a></li>